Bottom complexes: Bottom simplicial balls

-\begin{example} (a) If $\Sigma$ defines a minimal triangulation of the $(d-1)$-sphere then $\#\Sigma=1$, the corresponding toric variety is $\PP^d_\kk$, Lemma \ref{fundamental}(b) yields a unique semigroup structure on the full set of isomorphism classes of regular reduced conic realizations of $\Delta(\Sigma)$, and this semigroup is isomorphic to the additive semigroup $\NN$.
+\begin{example} (a) If $\Sigma$ defines a minimal triangulation of the $(d-1)$-sphere then $\#\Fano(\Sigma)=1$, the corresponding toric variety is $\PP^d_\kk$, and Lemma \ref{fundamental}(b) yields a unique semigroup structure on the full set of isomorphism classes of regular reduced conic realizations of $\Delta(\Sigma)$, which is isomorphic to the additive semigroup $\NN$.

 (b) If $P\subset\RR^d$ is the standard $d$-dimensional cross-polytope, then the corresponding toric variety is $\big(\PP^1_\kk\big)^d$, Lemma \ref{fundamental}(b) yields a unique semigroup structure on the full orbit set $\big(\SF^0(P)\cap\ZZ^{2d+1}\big)/\Aut(P)$, and we have isomorphisms: